eSentire/grape/samples/demo02/README.md

 $ ./run.sh
 ```

-> Note that this script uses `grape/tools/upload-json-dashboard.sh`
+> Note that this script uses `grape/tools/upload-json-dashboard.sh` to
-> to load the dashboard into the server.
+> load the dashboard into the server and it uses
+> `grape/tools/csv2sql.py` to process the raw CSV and convert it to
+> SQL table creation commands.

 ### Result
 When the run has completed, you will be able navigate to